Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 ---
-title: "Mean, Median, Mode, Range"
+title: "Mean, Median, and Mode"
 slug: mean-median-mode
 ---

 So now we have our Jupyter Notebook setup.
 Let's begin by doing some **Descriptive Statistics** where we just get our bearings about the rough shape and dimensions of the data we are looking at.
-We will start by computing a few key measurements: mean (average), median, mode, and range.
+We will start by computing a few key measurements: mean (average), median, and mode.

+We'll first look at these concepts with simple array examples, then we will put them to use to describe some features of the Titanic Dataset.

-# Intro to Mean, Median, Mode, and Range
+# Intro to Mean, Median, Mode

 If you are not already familiar, begin by reviewing what the mean, median, and mode are.